Sam Eagle: Character traits

 Sam does not interact with the guest stars of the show as often as the rest of the cast, but he is featured prominently in several episodes.
 In one, he throws casually dressed guest star Rudolf Nureyev out of the building in a fit of temper, mistaking him for a bum.
 Although he is forgiven by Nureyev, he is still disheartened because Mr. Nureyev (whom he believes is an opera singer rather than a ballet dancer) did not live up to his expectations.
 In another, he seeks out Zero Mostel – who he believes to be "a man of dignity", and thus, a kindred spirit – only for Mostel to literally mock him behind his back during his usual tirade.
-Similarly, Sam makes a bet with Kermit the Frog during the Elton John episode, demanding Kermit to explain "WHY does he DRESS like a STOLEN CAR?", and is forced to wear a flamboyant, albeit patriotic, costume.
+Similarly, Sam makes a bet with Kermit the Frog claiming that Mozart would never dress flamboyantly like Elton John, who he believes "dresses like a stolen car."
+Scooter proves him wrong by showing a painting of Mozart with his powdered wig, coat, and stockings and thus Sam is forced to introduce John in a flamboyant, albeit patriotic, costume and literally eat his own hat.
+In the Candice Bergen episode, he was shocked to find that Italian actor Marcello Mastroianni was not the name of a soup.
 During the third season's Halloween episode, Sam confronts Alice Cooper.
 Railing against the audience and "indecency" and "low brow" humor, Sam calls Cooper a "demented, sick, degenerate, barbaric, naughty, Freako!"
 Rather than being insulted by these comments as Sam was intending, Cooper takes it as a compliment and thanks Sam, to which Sam despairingly retorts, "Freakos one, civilization zero."

 On Muppets Tonight, Sam periodically hosted a debate show a la The McLaughlin Group, entitled From The Eagle's Nest.
 Unfortunately, the only permanent debaters were Miss Piggy's dimwitted nephews Andy & Randy, who routinely got the better of him.
 His tagline for the show was "Let's talk POLITICS!"

 On Jim Henson's Animal Show, Sam was the only Muppet character to make a crossover appearance, guest-starring in the third-season episode "Bald Eagle".